Southern Georgia Regional Commission

 KNOWLEDGE REQUIRED BY THE POSITION:

-- Knowledge of regional planning and environmental planning techniques and methods.
+- Knowledge of planning and zoning principles, theories, strategies and techniques.

 - Skill in conducting related research.

-- Skill in preparing and presenting planning reports in public settings.
+- Skill in preparing and presenting planning reports.

 Salary & Benefits